Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 **Secondly**, you get a predictable cash flow:

-1. The period between major inflows decreases from 1-2 years to 3-6 months.
+1. The period between money inflows decreases from 1-2 years to 3-6 months.
 2. The risks associated with errors are reduced.
-In case of a failed release, studios often close.
+In case of a failed major release, studios often close.
 In case of a failed DLC, you release the next one.
 The studio lives as long as it can learn from its mistakes.
-3. You sell DLCs not to random people, but to your players.
+3. You sell DLCs not to random people but to your players.
 This makes marketing cheaper and income more predictable.
-You know how many people play your game, what percentage bought the previous DLC, so you can estimate how much money the next one will bring.
+You know how many people play your game and what percentage bought the previous DLC, so you can estimate how much money the next one will bring.

 However, there are downsides:

 - It works not with all genres.
 I think only with strategies and maybe sandboxes.
-- The first release still has to be quite noticeable and high-quality to form the core of your community.
+- The first release must still be quite noticeable and high-quality to form the core of your community.
 Paradox can afford to release mediocre products (judging by the reviews) and then polish them.
-But this is more of an exception, they are forgiven.
+But this is more of an exception — they are forgiven.
 - You should know how to make games and how to listen to players.
 Not everyone can do this, and not everyone wants to.

 Since we are making both a strategy and a sandbox, and in a free genre (public opinion simulation), we can risk and aim for the fifth option.
-In case of problems with organizing pipeline for DLC production or with quality, we can always switch to the fourth option.
+In case of problems with organizing a pipeline for DLC production or with quality, we can always switch to the fourth option.

 ## Early Access